Risk management concepts and the CISSP (part one) [updated 2021]

 - What is the value lost if critical devices were to fail?

-- What is the single loss expectancy (SLE) for each asset and each threat?
+- What is the SLE for each asset and each threat?

 These are some general questions, while the specific questions will depend upon the types of threats the team uncovers.
 The team then needs to calculate the probability and frequency of the identified vulnerabilities being exploited.